Belle (2021 film): Plot

 In U, Justin captures and interrogates Belle, threatening to unveil her identity to the world if she refuses to cooperate.
-The Dragon's AIs rescue Belle but their intervention allows Justin and his group to locate the Dragon's castle and set it on fire, destroying it.
-The Dragon flees before Belle can find him and flee with him.
+The Dragon's AIs rescue Belle, but their intervention allows Justin and his group to locate the Dragon's castle and burn it down.
+The Dragon flees before Belle can find him.
 Suzu and Hiro work to find out the Dragon's real identity before Justin can and warn him.
-They find a live video feed of Tomo singing a song only Belle and the Dragon know, and realize that Tomo is the angel avatar, and his older brother Kei is the Dragon.
-Kei and Tomo are being physically and mentally abused by their father; Kei's anger and protectiveness over Tomo is what gives The Dragon his unbeatable strength in U. Suzu contacts Kei to try and help, but Kei does not believe that she is Belle, and generally distrusts everyone offering to help, since no help has ever arrived.
+They find out the Dragon is a third-year junior high school student named Kei who is being physically and verbally abused by his father; Kei's protectiveness over his younger brother, Tomo is what gives the Dragon his unbeatable strength in U. Suzu contacts Kei offering help, but Kei does not believe that she is Belle, and generally distrusts everyone who offers him help, since nobody has ever followed through.
 Shinobu, Ruka, Kamishin, and the choir teachers reveal their knowledge of Belle's true identity and urge Suzu to sing to gain Kei's trust.
-Suzu unveils herself to the world in U and sings.
-Seeing this, Kei decides to trust her and tries to contact her again.
-Kei's father sees the video of his abuse posted online and cuts off the internet connection before Kei can tell Suzu their address.
+Suzu unveils herself to the world in the U and sings.
+Tomo convinces Kei to trust her and they try to contact her again.
+When Kei's father sees that evidence of his abuse has been posted online, he terminates their internet connection before Kei can tell Suzu their address.

 Using context clues, Ruka and Kamishin deduce that Kei's hometown is Kawasaki, Kanagawa, near Tokyo.
-Since the authorities cannot intervene on abuse charges until 48 hours have passed, Suzu locates Kei and Tomo on her own and protects them from their father.
+Since authorities cannot intervene on abuse charges until 48 hours have passed, Suzu locates Kei and Tomo on her own and protects them from their father.
 The next day, she and her father warmly greet each other at the station.
-Shinobu praises Suzu for her bravery and decides she no longer needs his protection, feeling free to pursue the friendship he has always wanted with her.
-Finally understanding her mother's selfless actions, Suzu comes to terms with her mother's death, and is ready to open up to life.
+Shinobu praises Suzu for her bravery and deciding she no longer needs his protection, finally feels free to pursue the relationship he has always wanted with her.
+Finally understanding her mother's selfless actions, Suzu makes peace with her death.